Versatile – Varied – Vivacious

-Remember that the name “annuals” refers to the plant’s life cycle.
-Most annuals will last just for the year, or until they set seed.
-Deadheading prolongs the amount of time these plants continue to produce flowers.
-Removing past flowers on annuals like Marigolds and Seed Petunias will enhance the number of blooms and prolong the bloom time immensely.
+The name “annuals” refers to the plant’s life cycle.
+Most annuals will only last for the year, or until they set seed.
+Deadheading lengthens the amount of time the plants continue to produce flowers.
+Consequently, removing past flowers on annuals like Marigolds and Seed Petunias can enhance the number of blooms and prolong the bloom time immensely.

 Bonus: Many annuals, like Sweet Alyssum and Cleome, will re-seed themselves in your garden.